 Lawyer for Preliminary Hearings in Brooksville, FL

 Brooksville criminal defense attorney Ashley Aulls understands the most effective motions to present and preliminary hearings and can work to try to get criminal charges reduced or dismissed.
-He can provide a complete evaluation of your case as soon as you call (352) 593-4115 to schedule a free, confidential consultation.
+He can provide a complete evaluation of your case as soon as you call (352) 593-4115 to schedule a confidential consultation.

 Florida Preliminary Hearing Information Center